Updating Existing Records and Inserting New Ones

 Read the Mailchimp and MySQL topics to find out how to configure settings of the specific cloud app and database as well as view the Connections topic to know how to create a connection following several simple steps.

-Creating Data Flow Package
+Creating Data Flow

-- Click +NEW in the top menu;
+- Click Create New in the top menu;

 -